lf-edge/ekuiper/docs/en_US/edgex/edgex_rule_engine_command.md

 Again, the 1st rule is to monitor for events coming from the `Random-UnsignedInteger-Device` device (one of the default virtual device managed devices), and if a `uint8` reading value is found larger than `20` in the event, then send the command to `Random-Boolean-Device` device to start generating random numbers (specifically - set random generation bool to true).

+#### Option 1: Use Rest API

 Given the URL and parameters to the command, below is the curl command to declare the first rule in eKuiper.

 ``` bash
 curl -X POST \